johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 This would reject fetch(url, {method: 'Foo'}) + "Access-Control-Allow-Methods: FOO" response header, and would accept fetch(url, {method: 'Foo'}) + "Access-Control-Allow-Methods: Foo" response header.

+> [!Note]
-Note: request methods "post" and "put" are not affected, while "patch" is affected.
+> request methods "post" and "put" are not affected, while "patch" is affected.

 This policy is intended to be temporary and will be removed in the future.